mxcl/YOLOKit/README.markdown

 });
 ```

-Many people have done Ruby-like enumeration for Objective-C. It’s not a new
-thing: just search CocoaPods.
+Ruby-like enumeration for Objective-C it not a new thing: just search CocoaPods.

 The difference is YOLOKit is absolutely, completely and utterly *obsessed* with
 making enumerating Foundation objects as *delightful* as possible.
 We have